Neelraj347/codetech-task-1-c-language-/README.md

 Domain:C LANGUAGE
 Duration:5 JUNE 2025 TO 5 JULY 2025
 Mentor:NEELA SANTHOSH KUMAR
-Internship Report: File Handling in C Language(TAK 1) 1️⃣ Introduction
+Internship Report: File Handling in C Language(TAsk 1) 1️⃣ Introduction
 During my internship, I learned and practiced File Handling in C language, which is a crucial concept for storing and managing data permanently.
 Unlike console-based inputs and outputs, file handling allows us to store data on disk and retrieve it later, making it essential for real-world applications like report generation, user data management, and data analysis.